cedadev/nlds/docs/source/deployment.rst

     mounting (``/xfc``, ``/home``) but this is not currently possible with the version of Kubernetes installed on wigbiorg

-A further CDC is the postgres configuration, which is obviously required by the database-interacting consumers (Catalog and Monitor) and, again, fully described in :doc:`server-config/server-config`.
-However an additional part of this process is running any database migrations to the database schema is up to date.
+A further CDC is the PostgreSQL configuration, which is obviously required by the database-interacting consumers (Catalog and Monitor) and, again, fully described in :doc:`server-config/server-config`.
+The production system uses the databases ``nlds_catalog`` and ``nlds_monitor`` on the Postgres server ``db5.ceda.ac.uk`` hosted and maintained by CEDA.
+However, an additional part of this configuration is running any database migrations to the database schema is up to date.
 This will be discussed in more detail in section :ref:`db_migration`.

 There are some slightly more complex deployment configurations involved in the rest of the setup, which are described below.